-If your application is successful, we'll email you an offer - normally from mid-January.\\
+If your application is successful, we'll email you an offer - normally from mid-January.

-To accept or decline this offer, log onto www.auckland.ac.nz/apply www.auckland.ac.nz/enrolment
+To accept or decline this offer, \log onto

+auckland.ac.nz/apply

 Next you need to enrol

 Once you've accepted an offer of a place in a programme, you can enrol in a course.
 If you need some help with the enrolment process, you can take an online tutorial.